globewalldesk/revuu/README.md

 questions are mostly Ruby and JavaScript right now.

 ## Install and requirements
-Clone the repo into a new directory (instructions should be clear enough from Github).
+Clone the repo (instructions should be clear enough from Github).
 Should probably make sure a recent version of Ruby (>2.2) is installed.
 Execute `bundle install` to install the gem requirements.

-Only works on \*nix systems.
+Only works on \*nix systems (including modern Macs).
 I might be able to get it to work on Windows if anybody cares.

 ## Run
 Once Ruby, the app, and the gem dependencies are installed, you should be able